aedicateam-ctrl/aedica-outreach/README.md

   const prompt = `You are a lead research assistant for Aedica (aedica.co.za), a South African home services marketplace.

-Search for REAL South African ${category.label} that Xolani Dlamini (founder of Aedica) can contact for business outreach.
+Search for REAL South African ${category.label} that Xolani Mthethwa (founder of Aedica) can contact for business outreach.

-Search query to use: "${category.query} LinkedIn South Africa"
+Search query: "${category.query} South Africa social media"

 Find real people at real companies in Johannesburg, Cape Town, Pretoria, Durban, or Mpumalanga.
+For each person find where they are ACTUALLY active online: LinkedIn, Instagram, Facebook, Twitter/X, TikTok, or their own website.

 Return EXACTLY 6 leads as a raw JSON array.
 No markdown, no backticks, no explanation — ONLY the JSON array.

 Format:
-[{"name":"Full Name","title":"Job Title","company":"Company Name","location":"City, SA","platform":"LinkedIn","searchUrl":"https://www.linkedin.com/search/results/people/?keywords=FullName+CompanyName","notes":"Why they are relevant to Aedica"}]`;
+[{"name":"Full Name","title":"Job Title","company":"Company Name","location":"City, SA","platform":"Instagram","searchUrl":"https://www.instagram.com/theirhandle","notes":"Why they are relevant to Aedica"}]

+platform must be one of: LinkedIn, Instagram, Facebook, Twitter, TikTok, Website.
+Use the platform they are most active on.`;

   try {
     document.getElementById("searchLog").textContent = "Searching the web for real leads...";